-“When I started my Masters at Bristol University this September, Bristol was totally new to me but I quickly heard about the work BWV do to represent and promote women’s voices in the city.
+When I started my Masters at Bristol University this September, Bristol was totally new to me but I quickly heard about the work BWV do to represent and promote women’s voices in the city.
 As I’m studying Gender and International Relations, I was keen to build some work experience and contribute to an organisation working in this area.
 The range of events, campaigns and projects BWV runs and supports really appealed to me.

 Having recently moved to Bristol to begin a Masters in History, with specialisms in gender history and contemporary feminisms, I was keen to become integrated in the city whilst pursuing something I was passionate about.
 Having heard about Bristol Women’s Voice through a friend, I was eager to get involved.

 Volunteering at Bristol Women’s Voice has been a wonderful opportunity.
 Working with, and meeting, likeminded and interesting people has certainly been a highlight.
 In a few short months I have gained experience and skills through completing various and diverse tasks - from designing posters and leaflets, to helping run the AGM (on my first day!), to working at a pop-up shop and to organising maternity discrimination workshops!
 I’ve learnt far more about gender inequality and how to tackle it than I could have gleaned from simply reading books about it.
 I’ve gained valuable insights into the charities sector and look forward to building more experience and skills in the months to come.

 I would thoroughly encourage anyone and everyone to volunteer for Bristol Women’s Voice!
 It’s rewarding and enjoyable, but also flexible around your time and needs.
 I’m excited to see where the rest of my time at Bristol Women’s Voice takes me!"

 “I would like to bring more awareness and healthy movement to Asian female community and students.”